A comparison theorem for semi-abelian schemes over a smooth curve: Preliminaries part I: category theoretical background

 \subsection{Usual sites for log schemes}

 \para Let $top$ denote a property for morphisms of schemes which is a stable under isomorphism, base change and composition.
-We say that \emph{$top$ has fiber products} if $X\times_Y Z$ is $top$ over $S$ whenever $X/S$, $Y/S$, $Z/S$ are $top$.
+We say that \emph{$top$ has fiber products} if $X\times_Y Z$ is $top$ over $S$ whenever $X/S$, $Y/S$ and $Z/S$ are $top$.

 We use the notation $\cal Sch^\s$ for the category of fine log schemes as defined in \cite{Ka2} and we look at $\cal Sch$ as a full subcategory of $\cal Sch^\s$ by endowing any scheme with the trivial log structure.
-For $X^\s$ in $\cal Sch^\s$, we let $X$ denote the underlying scheme.
+For $X^\s$ in $\cal Sch^\s$, we denote $X$ the underlying scheme and $M_X\to \cal O$ the log structure.
 Finally we say that a morphism of $\cal Sch^\s$ is $top$ if the underlying morphism of $\cal Sch$ is $top$.

 \begin{defn} Consider $X^\s$ in $Sch^\s$. \debrom \item The \emph{$\s$-big $top$ pretopology} $TOP^\s(X^\s)$ is the category $Sch^\s/X^\s$ together with surjective families of strict $top$ morphisms as coverings.
 The associated topos $X^\s_{TOP^\s}$ is called the \emph{$\s$-big topos of $X^\s$}.